|Carroll County High School STEM Lab for Agriculture|

 |Building Capacity for Improving Mathematics Instruction|

-Dinwiddie County Public Schools' central office staff created a professional development program designed to build capacity among mathematics teachers at the secondary level to improve the quality of mathematics instruction.
-The program consists of professional development sessions, collegial conversations, professional learning community activities, curriculum development sessions, and lesson study.
-Professional development focused on Principals to Action, sessions created by the Virginia Department of Education Mathematics Office on Principals to Action, sessions created by the Virginia Department of Education mathematics Office on process standards (5 sessions), worthwhile tasks, mathematics discourse, Concrete to Representation to Abstract learning sequence, and discuss issues, concerns, or problems related to teaching and learning.
+Dinwiddie County Public Schools central office staff created a professional development program designed to build capacity among mathematics teachers at the secondary level to improve the quality of mathematics instruction.
+The program consisted of professional development sessions, collegial conversations, professional learning community activities, curriculum development sessions, and lesson study.
+Professional development focused on Principals to Action, sessions created by the VDOE Mathematics teams on process standards (5 sessions), worthwhile tasks, mathematics discourse, Concrete to Representational to Abstract learning sequence, assessment methods, and visible learning.
+Collegial conversations were schedule once month to discuss issues, concerns, or problems related to teaching and learning.

 |MSiC Algebra Initiative|